Milos, Greece Travel Guide: What to See, Do & Eat (By a Local!)

 This pretty fishing village is situated in the northeast of the island.
 It has lovely beaches, traditional waterfront tavernas, and white-washed buildings with colorful bougainvillea.
 There is a good dive center as the coast around the island has numerous reefs and wrecks to explore.

-11. Archaeological Museum of Milos in Plaka
+Archaeological Museum of Milos in Plaka

 The most important exhibit is the life-size copy of the world-famous Venus de Milo that was unearthed on the island in 1820.
 The original marble statue is displayed in the Louvre in Paris.

-12. Folklore Museum in Plaka
+Folklore Museum in Plaka

 This delightful museum is in a 200-year-old house in the courtyard of the church of Panayia Korfiatissa, which nestles on the hillside in Plaka.
 The exhibits portray traditional, everyday life and include furniture, costumes, and utensils.

-13. Ecclesiastical Museum of Milos
+Ecclesiastical Museum of Milos

 The Ecclesiastical Museum is situated in the Church of Ayia Triada (Holy Trinity) in Adamas and its exhibits portray the artistic heritage of the island.
 There are icons, wood carvings, and beautifully decorated iconostasis (altar screens).

-15. World War II Refuge Museum
+World War II Refugee Museum

-Located in central Adamas, is an old underground war shelter, that has been cleverly converted into an art gallery, with tree roots growing through the roof in places!
+Located in central Adamas is an old underground war shelter that has been cleverly converted into an art gallery, with tree roots growing through the roof in places!
 The local guide gives information about how and why the shelter was constructed.
 It is situated just across the road from Lagada Beach.

-16. Check out the celestial landscape of Sarakiniko
+The celestial landscape of Sarakiniko

 Sarakiniko Milos